Dragon Blade (film): Critical response

 Dragon Blade has received a mixed reception, but with praise for its large-scale battle sequences, production design, and mixing of styles from both Hollywood and East Asian cinema.
 On Rotten Tomatoes, the film has an approval rating of 36% based on reviews from 47 critics, with an average rating of 4.62/10.
 The site's consensus reads, "Dragon Blade is beautifully staged and choreographed, but between the battles, its talented cast is overwhelmed by a dull story and choppy editing."
 On Metacritic, the film has a weighted average score of 41 out of 100 based on reviews from 12 critics, indicating "mixed or average reviews".

 Varietys Maggie Lee applauded the film for its overall technical details and concluded it to be "a colossal entertainment with solid technique and terrific storytelling smarts".
 Clarence Tsui of The Hollywood Reporter complimented Dragon Blade for its filmmaking quality and screenplay for a primarily mainland Chinese production.
 IGN awarded it a score of 6 out of 10, saying "The story is rubbish, but Dragon Blade has some cool fight scenes thanks to Jackie Chan's action direction."
-In a negative review, Gabriel Chong from MovieXclusive.com panned Dragon Blade as being "utterly awful in every respect", criticizing the performances of the starring cast and inconsistent changes in tone.
-He writes: "Indeed, Dragon Blade is a hot mess and a spectacular misfire, not just by its star but also by its director, and if anything, further confirms that the once-promising careers of Hollywood stars John Cusack and Adrien Brody are going the way of Nicolas Cage".

-Indian media gave overwhelmingly negative review on the film.
+Indian news outlets gave predominantly negative reviews on the film.
 Claiming it to be "a Chinese propagandist film", The Hindu's Venky Vembu criticized the film's lack of subtle messages and disapproved of the characterizations, writing: "I watched this film in 3D, but given the two-dimensional nature of the cardboard characters, I don't think the third D would have vastly enhanced my viewing experience."
 IANS also labeled the film as "Chinese torture", but did commend the film for its action choreography and Jackie Chan's performance as the Chinese General Huo An: "With ample footage in action and emotional scenes, [Huo An] is one of the best characters Chan has portrayed in recent years."

 Historical basis

 Marcus Licinius Crassus invaded Parthia in 53 BC, but most of his entire army was destroyed.
 The historian Homer H. Dubs speculated in 1941 that Roman prisoners of war who were transferred to the eastern border of the Parthian empire might later have clashed with Han troops there.
 Similar claims, and even a Roman force defecting to China, have been made since.
 These include a supposed Roman town near modern Liqian.
 But most historians do not accept this.

 The first undisputed contact was much later, in 161 AD.
 An embassy from Roman Emperor Antoninus Pius or his successor Marcus Aurelius reached the Chinese Emperor Huan of Han at Luoyang.

+The real life Publius, in 53 BC, wasn't a blind kid as shown in the movie, but a seasoned Roman army officer at least 30 years old.

+Publius was wounded and committed suicide to avoid capture during the Battle of Carrhae.

+Publius had no confirmed brothers named Tiberius, his only brother was the older Marcus Licinius Crassus (the Younger).

+Crassus the Younger was serving as a proquaestor in Gaul during Caesar's Gallic Wars in 53 BC.